Graduate Financial Assistance

 Information Technology Services: Loyola's Information Technology Services offers graduate internships in research and academic computing.
 For more information, including how to apply, contact Information Technology Services at: 773.508.2270.

 Career Transition Scholarship: This is a scholarship for professionals seeking a career change to the field of education for students admitted to one of our master's or specialist programs.
 Details and Application (PDF)

-Mooney Catholic Educator Scholarship: This is an endowed scholarship awarded to a School of Education EdD student who will assume a school or district-level administrative leadership position in urban Catholic schools.
+Mooney Catholic Educator Scholarship: This is an endowed scholarship awarded to a student newly admitted to the School of Education EdD in Curriculum and Instruction or Administration and Supervision Principal Preparation or the Superintendent Endorsement Certificate Program.
+It is for a student who will assume a school or district-level administrative leadership position in urban PreK-12 schools.
+Preference is given to students who are professional educators serving in urban Catholic Schools and who seek leadership positions as principals or superintendents in Catholic schools/systems.
 Details and Application (PDF)

 Center for Urban Research and Learning (CURL) Fellowships: For information on graduate student fellowships offered by CURL, please visit CURL Fellowship Website.